sandypockets/extra/README.md

 </h1>

 <h1 align="center">📰 Extra</h1>
 Extra is a blogging platform for sharing ideas, stories, and more.
-Extra was built with Ruby on Rails, styled with Sass.
+Extra was built with Ruby on Rails, and styled with Sass.

 ----
 ## ✨ Features

+* Visitors (not logged in) can read stories
 * User sign up and authentication
-* Visitors (not logged in) can read stories
+* Users can upload images for avatars or stories
 * Users (logged in) can write, edit and delete (their own) stories
 * Users can favourite stories
 * Users can filter stories by topic